harry1003/Machine-learning/1.gradient/README.md

 # Gradient
 This exercise is to show how use gradient to change weight
-* run python train.py to see how we train weight
+* run below to see how we train weight

+        python train.py
-* run python predict.py to predict test.csv, answer will save in ./result
+* run below to predict test.csv, answer will save in ./result

+        python predict.py

 * What is gradient?
     Gradient descent is widely used in maching learning.